-With cold weather and snow right around the corner, it’s time to start thinking about end-of-season bike maintenance.
+With cold weather and snow right around the corner, it’s time to start thinking about your end-of-season motorcycle maintenance.
 Here are our top tips to help you keep your bike in the best condition through the winter months:

-This is one of the most basic rules of riding.
+Drying is a critical part of your end of season maintenance.
 A lot of steam is released when the bike is wet and the engine is hot, especially if it’s stored in a cold garage, creating the perfect conditions for corrosion to form.
 The warm steam can easily condense in certain areas and create water spots where you wouldn’t normally find them, such as fuse boxes and electrical connections.
-In winters, especially, this moisture can get caught in pipes and cause rust inside your gas tank or can cause corrosion elsewhere as temperatures drop.
-Before putting it away for the season, you should dry your bike thoroughly and lubricate any points that need it, such as brake pivots and gear linkages.

 Ensure that the battery terminals are completely clean and away from any direct heat sources or chemicals.
 Keep the batteries charged if the bike is only being used for short trips, and, if you are not planning to use your bike at all during winters, removing the battery completely is a good idea.

-For oil changes, fluid services, and most other end of season maintenance you’ll need professional service.
-At V&F, we’ll put your motorcycle on an effective maintenance schedule that’s perfectly-suited for your vehicle and your driving habits.
+For oil changes, fluid services, and other end-of-season motorcycle maintenance, you’ll need professional service.
+At V&F, we’ll put your motorcycle on an effective maintenance schedule that’s perfectly suited for your vehicle and your driving habits.
 Our technicians replace spark plugs, transmissions, fuel filters, inspect clutch cables, air filters, brake pads, and much more!
 After our thorough inspection and diagnosis, we can perform any repairs, replacements, and adjustments that are needed.
 Our friendly experts will make sure you receive the answers, maintenance services, or repair solutions you need.
 Feel free to stop by our facility next time you’re in the area- we gladly accept all of our walk-ins, and look forward to serving you and servicing your bike!